Copilot-Language/copilot/copilot-theorem/README.md

 *copilot-theorem* needs the following dependencies to be installed:

-* The *copilot-core* and *copilot-language* Haskell libraries
+* The *copilot-core* and *copilot-prettyprinter* Haskell libraries
 * The *Yices2* SMT-solver: `yices-smt2` must be in your `$PATH`
 * The *Z3* SMT-solver: `z3` must be in your `$PATH`
 * The *Kind2* model checker: `kind2` must be in your `$PATH`

-To build it, just clone this repository and use `cabal install`.
-You will find some examples in the `examples` folder, which can be built with `cabal install` too, producing an executable `copilot-theorem-example` in your `.cabal/bin` folder.
+To build it, just install the Copilot library as described in the top-level README.

 ### First steps